sciccolella/sasc/README.md

 - `-M`: Force sasc to infer a monoclonal tree, i.e. a tree with only one node child of the germline.
 Default is not set.

 **Output parameters (optional)**
 - `-l`: If this flag is used SASC will output a mutational tree with cells attached to it.
 Ortherwise cells will not present.
+Please note that this flag is needed if you plan to run the visualization tool afterwards.
 - `-x`: If this flag is used, SASC will additionally output the expected matrix E.

 **Simulated Annealing parameters (optional)**